Aliozzaim/medusa-plugin-product-reviews/README.md

 # Medusa Product Review Plugin

-A plugin for [Medusa](https://medusajs.com/) that enables product reviews in your e-commerce store.
+A plugin for [Medusa](https://medusajs.com/) that enables product reviews in your e-commerce store

 ## Features